 Returning to the National Cancer Institute's website, will allow you to see more published data on just how effective exercise can be on a multitude of cancer types.

-Finally, some of the most exciting up and coming research I've read is this.
-Now, I realize this initial study was performed on mice, but the results could be beginning of some amazing studies down the road.
+Finally, some of the most exciting up and coming research we've read is this.
+Now, we realize this initial study was performed on mice, but the results could be beginning of some amazing studies down the road.
 This study shows that those mice who performed aerobic exercise not only had slower breast cancer tumor growth, but it also made the cancer more sensitive to chemotherapy!
 These results raise the possibility that physical activity may not only slow tumor growth, but it may change the structure of these tumors to be easier to treat!
-If that's not exciting, I don't know what is.
+If that's not exciting, we don't know what is.

 Wishing you all good health.